Introduction:

 Step-by-Step Explanation:

-class representing a single node in the linked list.
-Each node contains adata
+1. We start by defining a Node class representing a single node in the linked list.
+Each node contains a data attribute and a next pointer to the next node.

-method locates the target node by iterating through the linked list.
-If the target node is found, it creates a new node for the new data and adjusts the pointers to insert the new node after the target node. - If the target node is not found, an appropriate message is displayed.
+3. The insert_after method locates the target node by iterating through the linked list.
+If the target node is found, it creates a new node for the new data and adjusts the pointers to insert the new node after the target node.

 Conclusion: